Package Support Framework Overview

 - The app writes into the install folder.
 You will typically see it by "Access Denied" errors in Process Monitor.

 - Your app needs to pass parameters to the executable on launch.
-You can learn more about how to identify this issue here and learn more about the available configurations here.
+You can learn more how PSF can help by going here and learn more about the available configurations here.

 This framework is open source, lightweight, and you can use it to address application issues quickly.
 It also gives you the opportunity to consult with the community around the globe, and to build on top of the investments of others.